 F. Final rating

-32/100, with most points lost on graphics, UI and lack of scenarios / replayability.
-It is the very first game I can actually recommend, but only if you are an absolute fan of Panzer General style of games and not too turned off by simple graphics and obsolete UI.
+It is the very first game I recommend, but only if you are an absolute fan of Panzer General style of games and not too turned off by simple graphics and obsolete UI.
 For everyone else, it is obsolete, despite the skill of its design.